 This breed has, unfortunately, garnered an unfair load of bad press over the years, deeming them to be an aggressive and dangerous dog.
 Nevertheless, pit bulls are not dangerous.
 Like any other dog, they can be violent when they feel unsafe and in danger.
 This is exactly the position they were put in when forced into dog fights.
 Having being victim to this cruel activity, pit bulls have gotten the reputation of being violent.
-This discrimination against the breed has led them to be banned in more than 20 countries around the world.
+This discrimination against the breed has led them to be banned or restricted in more than 20 countries around the world.
 These include: Germany, Great Britain, Ireland, France, Italy, Romania, Norway, Switzerland, Israel, Turkey, USA, Canada (In Ontario, Manitoba and the city of Winnipeg), Bermuda Islands, Portugal, Puerto Rico, Singapore, Malta, New Zealand, Ecuador, Australia, Russia, Ukraine, Belarus.

 There is also a legislation in several countries that aims to promote and establish certain behavioral guidelines for pit bull owners.
 It specifies that they should only walk with a muzzle, a short leash and under the responsibility of the owner.
 The owner must also obtain an administrative license involving another series of requirements.

 We often judge pit bulls simply by their physical qualities: a developed musculature and great athletic ability.
 Perhaps they are more physically intimidating compared to say, a Yorkshire Terrier, but the latter can be equally as snappy - if not more so!